medmunds/puzzles/README.md

 -----

-This is a *work in progress* HTML5/JavaScript port of [Simon Tatham's Portable Puzzle Collection][sgt-puzzles].
+This is an *unmaintained, unfinished* (but working) HTML5/JavaScript port of [Simon Tatham's Portable Puzzle Collection][sgt-puzzles] from 2013.
+All puzzles are [playable][play];
-All puzzles are [playable now][play];
+some limitations are in the to-do list below.

-some current limitations are in the to-do list below.
+\[Note that the source [puzzle collection][sgt-puzzles] has its own JavaScript build, which was originally released around the same time as this port.
+Since it's maintained, it's probably a better starting point if you want to experiment.]

-I'm prioritizing making the puzzles work as well as possible on tablets, phones, and other devices with small and/or touch screens.
+I prioritized making the puzzles work as well as possible on tablets, phones, and other devices with small and/or touch screens.
 A virtual keyboard is included for (most) puzzles that need it.